 In my experience, anxiety is really common in new parents.
 This can build into feelings of fear and being overwhelmed, and cause people to start shutting down, avoiding friends and social functions, and opportunities to connect with people.
 Some become slaves to rigid routines that aren’t portable; they become stuck at home feeling isolated and out of the normal pace of the world.

 It is great that as a loving friend you want to help your friend.
 Starting at the practical level, you could offer to come over for a visit.
 If she lets you, offer to hold baby whilst she showers and maybe has a nap.
 You can help her tidy the house.
 Hang out and don’t expect her to be a livewire.
 Offer to do some shopping for her.
 Maybe get a few of your friends to remember to keep her in the loop as many get on with their own busyness after the initial baby showers and birth acknowledgements recede.

 Mother’s Groups can work for some

-Some Mothers might require more organised, professional support.
-If she is normally a sociable person, encourage her to join a mother’s group.
+Some mothers might require more organised, professional support.
+If she is normally a sociable person, perhaps encourage her to join a mother’s group.
 Research consistently shows that therapeutic groups are highly effective for mothers in the perinatal period.
 In a safe facilitated environment, concerns can be normalised, people can feel that they are not alone, coping skills can be discussed and taught, and frequently women make friends that last through the lifespan.
-Babies are generally welcomed.
-Groups can be accessed by contacting the local child health centres, asking local midwives, or through GP’s.
-There are some social groups online on Facebook, and some private Psychologists run them also.
+Babies are generally welcomed and these groups can be accessed by contacting the local child health centres, asking local midwives, or through GPs.
+There are social groups online on Facebook, and some private Psychologists run them as well.